eilvelia/tdl/README.md

   })
   console.log('A part of my chat list:', chats)

-  // Close the instance so that TDLib exits gracefully and the JS runtime can finish the process. await client.close()
+  // Close the instance so that TDLib exits gracefully and the JS runtime can
+  // finish the process.
+  await client.close()
 }

 main().catch(console.error)
 ```

+Instead of using CommonJS (`require('tdl')`), one can import `tdl` in an
+EcmaScript module through the interoperability with CommonJS:
+`import * as tdl from 'tdl'`.
+Or alternatively import specific functions
+using `import { createClient } from 'tdl'`.

 The API list of TDLib methods, which are called using `client.invoke`, can be found at, e.g.:
 - https://core.telegram.org/tdlib/docs/annotated.html (possibly outdated)